eki-177/abyme/README.md

 ### Views

-#### #abyme_for(:association, options = {})
+#### #abyme_for(:association, options = {}, &block)
 This is the container for all your nested fields.
-It takes the symbolized association as a parameter, along with options.
-Please note an id is automatically added to this element, which value is : `abyme--association_name`.
+It takes the symbolized association as a parameter, along with options, and an optional block to specify any layout you may wish for the different parts of the `abyme` builder.

+💡 Please note an id is automatically added to this element, which value is : `abyme--association_name`.

+💡  If you don't pass a block, `records`, `new_records` and `add_association` will be called and will appear in this order in your layout.
 * `partial: ` : allows you to indicate a custom partial path for both `records` and `new_records`
 ```ruby
   <%= f.abyme_for(:tasks, partial: 'projects/task_fields') do |abyme| %>